 Who is entitled to benefit from these incentives?
-The type of incentives Incentivized performance indicator Comment Director on board Recognition (non- monetary) Emissions reduction project Emissions reduction target Energy reduction project Energy reduction target Efficiency project Efficiency target Behaviour change related indicator An environmental award is given to the Managing Director of the company that performs the best in terms of achieving targets on waste (including emissions), water and energy initiatives.
+The type of incentives Incentivized performance indicator Comment Director on board Recognition (non- monetary) Emissions reduction project Emissions reduction target Energy reduction project Energy reduction target Efficiency project Efficiency target Other: Behaviour change related indicator An environmental award is given to the Managing Director of the company that performs the best in terms of achieving targets on waste (including emissions), water and energy initiatives.
 In addition, other environmental performance indicators such as management of environmental incidents and environmental legal compliance is considered.
 This award is accepted by the Managing Director on behalf of the company.
-Environment/Sustainability managers Recognition (non- monetary) Other: SHE awards Awards were given relating to best SHE performance at the 2015 annual conference.
+Crest Chemicals Midrand site was named as the recipient of the award, owing to the outstanding commitment shown and results achieved in living the Going Green value by the site's management team with the support of all its employees.
+Environment/Sustainability managers Recognition (non-monetary) Other: SHE awards Awards were given to Safety, Health and Environmental (SHE) practitioners relating to best SHE performance at the 2016 annual SHE conference.
 Environmental performance is an important component of SHE.
 Process operation managers Monetary reward Emissions reduction project Operational personnel are rewarded as part of their Key Performance management on successful management of the CDM projects at AEL Modderfontein.